 6. How far will your placenta travel?

-Some placenta specialists offer nationwide placenta services and others only support mothers local to their own homes.
-If you do not want your placenta to make a 200 mile round trip across the country we advise you ask your specialist for details about where she is located, where your placenta will be processed and how long it will take before you receive your remedies.
-We recommend you begin taking your placenta remedies within 72 hours after birth as this is the optimal time to restore lost hormones and nutrients suffered by your body after the birth of your baby and placenta.
-In our experience, mothers who begin consuming their placenta capsules within 3 days after birth experience better outcomes.
+Some placenta specialists offer nationwide placenta services and others only support mothers local to their own home or preparation space.
+If you do not want your placenta to make a 200 mile round trip across the country we advise that you ask the specialist for details about where she is located, where your placenta will be processed and how long it will take before you receive your remedies.
+IPEN recommends you begin taking your placenta remedies within 72 hours after birth as this is the optimal time to restore lost hormones and nutrients suffered by your body after the birth of your hormone producing placenta.
+In our experience, mothers who begin consuming their placenta capsules within 3 days after birth experience more positive outcomes.

 7. Go with your gut.

 Follow your instincts and listen to your inner voice.
-What does it say about the Specialist?
 Do you feel comfortable with this person?
 Do you trust the Specialist with your placenta?
 If you don't want your placenta to leave your home, ask your Specialist to make your capsules and other remedies in your own kitchen.
 Your Specialist should support this decision and allow you to be involved in the process as much or as little as you like.

 © Independent Placenta Encapsulation Network 2018